to consider ~ politics of beauty

 Of-course, there are more, but these are most frequent for me it seems.

-Also, in romanian, there’s Iv Cel Naiv, bringing you romanticised / serene views of life in verse.
+Also, in Romanian, there’s Iv Cel Naiv, bringing you romanticized / serene views of life in verse.
 And the even more brilliant part is that the replies are also in verse as it becomes a place for thinking and seeing the world trough a serene – verses-build lens.
 I’m sure there are such places in English and other languages too, if not – then it means that there’s room for new beginnings.

 “un om căra în spate / un dram de seninătate //”